Ainan, Ehime: Climate

-Ainan has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Ainan has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Ainan is 16.3 °C. The average annual rainfall is 1910 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 25.8 °C, and lowest in January, at around 6.7 °C. The rainy season runs from June to July.
 The summer is hot and humid, with infrequent rain showers.

 Demographics

-Per Japanese census data, the population of Ainan has been decreased steadily since the 1950s.
+Per Japanese census data, the population of Ainan has decreased steadily since the 1950s.

 History

 The area of Ainan was part of ancient Iyo Province.
 During the Edo period, the area was part of the holdings of Uwajima Domain ruled by the Date clan from their seat at Uwajima Castle.
 Seven villages within Minamiuwa were established with the creation of the modern municipalities system on October 1, 1889.
 These were gradually consolidated into the four towns of Jōhen, Mishō, Nishiumi, and Ipponmatsu, and the village of Uchiumi, which merged on October 1, 2004 to form the town of Ainan.